SoulNikhar/aiassignment_q_ans/README.md

 6. **Hybrid Agents:**
    - **Description:** Hybrid agents combine characteristics from multiple types of agents.
 They might use a combination of rules, models, goals, utilities, and learning mechanisms.
    - **Example:** An intelligent personal assistant that combines rule-based natural language processing with machine learning to improve its understanding and responses.

-Agents play a crucial role in various applications, from robotics and automation to intelligent software systems.
-The choice of agent type depends on the specific requirements and challenges of the given task or environment.

 Q 29.
 Explain generate  and test algorithm by giving its advantages and disadvantages.